mabdelmaksood/customerContacts/README.md

 ### Docker compose

-1. In the repo run the following command, it will build both images and start them.
+1. In the repo run the following command, it will build both images and start them, you can ignore the "--build" parameter if you have already built the images separately before.
 	```sh
 	docker-compose up --build
 	```